David’s Top Three Gardening Jobs by Month

 If you sowed the seeds indoors or under cover, make sure to harden the plants off.

 Move them outside in their pots during the day and bring them back inside overnight for two weeks to acclimatise them.

 Care for your Roses

-Roses will be in full flower this month, so keep an eye out for black spot and aphid attacks and treat immediately using an environmentally friendly insecticide.
-When using the insecticide, don’t spray the blooms or you risk killing pollinators like bees.
+Roses will be in full flower this month, so keep an eye out for black spot and aphid attacks.
+If you notice any, treat them immediately using an environmentally friendly insecticide.
+When using the insecticide, be careful not to spray the blooms or you risk killing pollinators, like bees.
 Black spot is a fungal disease and will need to be treated with fungicide.

 Deadhead any faded rose flowers to encourage fresh buds to grow and apply a rose fertiliser after the first flush of flowers.
 Keep weeds down to prevent them taking moisture from the soil around your roses.